-If your shares are held by a broker, a proxy card has been sent to the broker.
+If a broker holds your shares, this proxy statement and a proxy card have been sent to the broker.
 You may have received this proxy statement directly from your broker, together with instructions as to how to direct the broker how to vote your shares.
-If you do not give your broker instructions or discretionary authority to vote your shares on one or more of the proposals, but your broker returns the proxy card indicating such lack of authority, your shares will be "broker non-votes" with respect to the proposals for which the broker does not have authority to vote.
+If you do not give your broker instructions or discretionary authority to vote your shares on one or more of the proposals and your broker returns the proxy card indicating such lack of authority, your shares will be "broker non-votes" with respect to the proposals for which the broker does not have authority to vote.
 Broker non-votes will be counted as present for purposes of determining a quorum, but will not be counted as shares entitled to vote.
-As a result, broker non-votes will have no effect on whether the proposals presented to the meeting are passed.